|

 He had other plans for it in a minute, but right now he adjusted it to

-the setting that could wake up unconscious people, though not gently.
+the setting that could wake up unconscious people.
+Pocht jerked awake

-always thought you were a hard line politician, a bigot, and worse.
-But
+said.
+“I always thought you were a hard line politician, a bigot,

-the Calc vote… and you've managed to get enough of those registered
+without the Calc vote… and you’ve managed to get enough of

-to swing the balance your way.
-The assassination attempts only made you
+those registered to swing the balance your way.
+The assassination attempts

-more popular and too much suspicion came my way.
-But if you defaulted….
+only made you more popular and too much suspicion came my way.
+But if

 "What a bloody stupid plan," The Doctor said.
 "Why keep